 We had to pay, as a country, taken out of the A-base budget of Environment Canada, millions of dollars to Ethyl Corporation of Richmond, Virginia.
 We had to repeal the law we passed to keep this stuff out of our environment.
 On top of everything else, we wrote a formal letter of apology that Ethyl Corporation could use around the world to peddle this toxic stuff in other countries.

 There are many more cases like that.
 There is S.D.
-Myers of Ohio which challenged the decision to stop the export of PCB contaminated waste.
+Myers of Ohio, which challenged the decision to stop the export of PCB-contaminated waste.

 Probably the worst of all is the most recent case of Bilcon.
 A U.S. corporation brought charges against Canada for the proper use of our environmental assessment law, properly applied, the version that occurred before the 2012 demolition of environmental assessment in this country, which is still not repaired, and was able to claim that the environmental assessment panel had not been fair to this company.
 It would have threatened the survival of one of the world’s most endangered whales, the right whales of Atlantic Canada.

 I could go on, but I need to move to other sections of this agreement.
 It is very important that we understand the difference between two chapters.
 I have noticed some speakers through this debate have mistaken chapter 19, the dispute resolution portions that we are pleased to see remain, and chapter 11, a resolution of disputes between two parties who should never have the right to challenge each other, that a private corporation that is in the United States under chapter 11 of our current NAFTA has superior powers and rights to a Canadian domestic corporation.
 That is still the case in the countries we deal with in the TPP.
-We put investor state in there.
+We put investor-state provisions in there.

-Horrifically, it is the case with the Canada-China investment treaty which the Harper cabinet passed in secret and never came to this place.
+Horrifically, it is the case with the Canada-China investment treaty, which the Harper cabinet passed in secret and never came to this place.
 It still binds this country to allow state-owned enterprises of the People’s Republic of China to secretly sue the government if we do anything that gets in the way of their profits.
-That is a legacy from the Conservatives which they do not seem to know about.
+That is a legacy from the Conservatives that they do not seem to know about.